Do you know what these nine commercial buildings yoostabe?

 Back in the 1920s shoppers were still becoming accustomed to being able to serve themselves in grocery stores, a practice begun by Piggly Wiggly in 1916.
 In fact, shoppers were in store for many food innovations in the next few years: sliced bread in 1928, milk sold in plastic-coated paper cartons in 1932, beer sold in cans in 1935.

 Long moved from Dallas to Fort Worth and established the chain’s headquarters here in 1927.
-The Helpy-Selfy chain really took off in the late 1920s, as the construction dates of the nine buildings above show.
+The Helpy-Selfy chain really took off in the late 1920s.
 By franchising the chain spread to several other Texas towns.

 This ad is from 1930.
 “Free Yellow Cab service Saturday to and from all stores.”

 The “seventeen clean stores” of the Helpy-Selfy chain in the early 1930s were proud of the endorsement of “Miss Decker.”
 Viola Decker, General Electric home economist, conducted the annual Star-Telegram Cooking School.